A Review on ZeroWater Pitcher

-If you’re looking to test your water every time you filter it, ZeroWater water filter pitchers make it easier for consumers to verify & test the efficiency of the filters since the manufacturer provides a test meter (included in the price) to test the TDS level & purity of your water.
+If you’re looking to test your water every time you filter it, ZeroWater water pitchers make it easier for consumers to verify & test the efficiency since the manufacturer provides a test meter (included in the price) to test the TDS level & purity of your water.
 Brita & most other brands on the market do not include this.

 4) Uses Dual Bed Ion Exchange Technology

-The ZeroWater pitcher uses an exchange process via ions, in water purification, it’s one of the most effective methods that removes undesirable material and replaces it with a non-objectionable or less objectionable ionic substance.
+The ZeroWater pitcher uses an exchange process via ions, in water purification, it’s one of the most effective methods that remove undesirable material and replaces it with a non-objectionable or less objectionable ionic substance.
 It is more effective compared to simple carbon that does not get rid of every contaminant, especially dissolved inorganic substances.
 This makes ion tech a more efficient option to attain the purest form of water.
-Cheaper filters like Brtia also do this but are not as effective.

 5) Easy Installation & Easy to Use

-There are other filters available capable of filtering tap water such as Brita water pitchers.
+There are other systems available capable of cleaning tap water such as Brita water pitchers.
 ZeroWater has no setup cost and easy cleaning, unlike competing systems.

-Many users have reported a shorter lifespan in their filters especially when their water contains high amounts of TDS.
-For some users, it took between 2-3 months or 40 gallons of filtered water before the filter began to change the taste of the water and you had to replace the filter with a new filter.
-A few reported high percentages of TDS after a few months of use (only when the filter maintenance isn’t done as the manufacturer recommends).
+Many users have reported a shorter lifespan from their system especially when their water contains high amounts of TDS.
+For some users, it took between 2-3 months or 40 gallons of purified water before it began to change the taste of the water and you had to replace it with a new one.
+A few reported high percentages of TDS after a few months of use (only when the maintenance isn’t done as the manufacturer recommends).

-Since the water has to go through the length of five tiers of filtering, the filtration speed & flow rate can be a bit slow.
-Also, after multiple uses, the filter gradually gets blocked which increases the time required for filtration systems.
+Since the water has to go through the length of five tiers of purification, the speed & flow rate can be a bit slow.
+Also, after multiple uses, the membrane gradually gets blocked which increases the time required for the system to work.

-The 5-stage process used in making the filters makes replacement filters relatively more expensive than other available options that use only two filters or smaller sizes.
-Brita pitcher filters are cheaper but way less effective.
+The 5-stage process makes maintenance relatively more expensive than other available options that use only two or smaller sizes.

 4) Reduction in pH

-Once the filter nears the time that it needs to be changed, pH level begins to reduce.
+Once the filter nears the time that it needs to be changed, the pH level begins to reduce.
 Tests show a reduction in pH is not dangerous but the extreme reduction in pH levels causes a taste difference.
-All filters including Brita pitcher does this.
+All systems including Brita pitcher does this.

 5) It Gets Rid of Useful Minerals